 Dr. Andrew David Thaler, Editor-in-Chief

-Andrew David Thaler is a freelance marine ecologist.
+Andrew David Thaler is a rogue marine ecologist.
 His interest is in how marine populations interact with each other at local and global scales.
 He specializes in population structure and connectivity of deep-sea hydrothermal vent endemic invertebrates and understanding how patterns of connectivity or isolation affect the ability of vent organisms to re-colonize vents after catastrophic disturbance.
 He received his B.S. in Biology from Duke University and his Ph.D. in Marine Science and Conservation from the Nicholas School of the Environment at Duke University.

 David Shiffman, Senior Correspondent